MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 - **If your tenant key is managed by Microsoft**: Run the PowerShell cmdlet [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) and specify the key identifier for the key that was automatically created for your tenant.
 You can identify the value to specify by running the [Get-AadrmKeys](/powershell/module/aadrm/get-aadrmkeys) cmdlet.
 The key that was automatically created for your tenant has the oldest creation date, so you can identify it by using the following command:

     	(Get-AadrmKeys) | Sort-Object CreationTime | Select-Object -First 1

-    To create a new key, rather than use the default key that was automatically created for your tenant, you must contact [Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support).
-Open an Azure Information Protection support case with a request to create a new root key for your tenant.
-You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process takes several days to confirm.
-Standard support charges apply; creating a new key for your tenant is not a free-of-charge support service.

 - **If your tenant key is managed by you (BYOK)**: In Azure Key Vault, repeat your key creation process for your Azure Information Protection tenant, and then run the [Use-AadrmKeyVaultKey](/powershell/aadrm/vlatest/use-aadrmkeyvaultkey) cmdlet again to specify the URI for this new key.